-In preparation of St. Patrick’s Day and Green week in my Tot School plan, I made up some green water beads!
+In preparation of St. Patrick’s Day and Green week in my Tot School plan, I put together a green water bead sensory bin!
 If you have never played with water beads you are really missing out man.
-It’s like if you could make Jello more solid and more slippery and well less eadible!
+It’s like if you could make Jello more solid and more slippery and well less edible!

 To make up for the wrong colors of beads I just included as many green sensory tools as I could find!
 I pulled the slotted spoon for a couple of reasons